 Cosmetic Bonding Procedure

 If you have any concerns regarding the shape and/or colour of your front teeth, your dentist will discuss the treatment options available to you.
-If they think you are suitable for tooth shaping or shade correcting through cosmetic bonding, they will talk you through the pros and cons so that you can make an informed decision as to whether or not to go ahead:
+If they think you are suitable for tooth shaping or shade correcting through cosmetic bonding, they should talk you through the pros and cons so that you can make an informed decision as to whether or not to go ahead.
+If you do proceed with the treatment, the process usually involves several stages:

 The procedure may not need any form of anaesthetic as there is no drilling involved.
 Sometimes, however, your dentist will numb the area to avoid sensitivity from the various materials used during the treatment.